“Don’t stretch yourself too much with a mortgage. Buy within your means.. it’s not worth the sleepless nights.”Sarah Beeny

-If you are buying a home to live in this section should be based on your enjoyment of the home.
-If this is your dream home, that should be factored into your buying decision.
+If you are buying a home to live in, your enjoyment of the home should be considered part of your returns.
 Most people are willing to splurge if it’s their own home.
 There is value in your happiness.
-Follow the tips in this book and make sure you get a good deal.

 You can calculate your monthly payment based on a certain price, interest rate and loan term.
 Then use the rent study to determine the monthly rent you can hope to bring in.
 Do not forget to factor in other monthly expenses like HOA Fees, Real Estate Taxes, Repairs/Maintenance (leaky faucets, light bulbs, filters, etc), Long Term Capital Improvements (Major components – New Roof, AC, Flooring, etc).

 Make sure your rent can cover all expenses and the monthly loan payments.
 The money left over there is your cash flow or return.
 Determine how much money you need to make to offset anything you could be doing to invest; such as buying stocks or bonds.

 Always remember, once you determine your investment criteria, stick to it!
 A plan only works if you follow it.